-Equipment & Supplies Evacuation vehicleCommunication DevicesFirst-aid supplies Procedures & Training Protocols for emergency responseFirst-aid training Emergency Contacts Emergency contact list
+Equipment & Supplies Evacuation vehicleCommunication devicesFirst-aid supplies Procedures & Training Tratacals for amendancy response Emergency Contacts Emergency contact list

-- The identification of possible types of emergencies - The allocation of suitable equipment and supplies to facilitate an adequate response - Providing the workers with appropriate training and written instructions on how to respond in the event of emergencies, and - Ensuring that a site-specific emergency contact list is readily available and that response efforts are coordinated with local emergency services prior to the start of the project

-A site-specific emergency response plan is prepared for every site in which we operate.
+- The identification of possible types of emergencies - The allocation of suitable equipment and supplies to facilitate an adequate response - Providing the workers with appropriate training and written instructions on how to respond in the event of emergencies, and - Ensuring that a site-specific emergency contact list is readily available and that response efforts are coordinated with local emergency services prior to the start of the project. - A site-specific emergency response plan is prepared for every site in which we operate.